jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 2. The Project Leader shall serve indefinitely at their discretion, but may resign at any time.

-3. Upon resignation or indisposal of the Project Leader, one or more candidates for the position shall be proposed by the Leadership Team.
-A vote shall then be held by all members of the Jellyfin Contrbutor Team to confirm or select the chosen candidate(s).
+3. Upon resignation or in-disposal of the Project Leader, one or more candidates for the position shall be proposed by the Leadership Team.
+A vote shall then be held by all members of the Jellyfin Contributor Team to confirm or select the chosen candidate(s).
 The method of election shall be ranked voting instant runoff until one candidate has secured an absolute majority of the vote.
-In the event that only a single candidate is proposed, and this candidate does not gain a majority of votes amongst the Contributor Team, the outgoing Project Leader shall cast a deciding vote to confirm or deny the candidate outright.
-If the outgoing Project Leader does not confirm the candidate, the process shall begin again and the previous candidate is inelligible for further consideration.
+In the event that only a single candidate is proposed, and this candidate does not gain a majority of votes among the Contributor Team, the outgoing Project Leader shall cast a deciding vote to confirm or deny the candidate outright.
+If the outgoing Project Leader does not confirm the candidate, the process shall begin again and the previous candidate is ineligible for further consideration.

-4. The Project Leader may at their discretion appoint a temporary Interim Project Leader to handle their duties due to short-term absense or for the duration of a Projet Leader election.
+4. The Project Leader may at their discretion appoint a temporary Interim Project Leader to handle their duties due to short-term absence or for the duration of a Project Leader election.

 ### Leadership Team ("Core")